Artesia, New Mexico: A Guide to Living, Working & Visiting (2026)

 With over 300 days of sunshine each year, Artesia offers breathtaking desert landscapes, beautifully maintained parks, and abundant opportunities for outdoor recreation.
 Whether you’re fishing at Brantley Lake, exploring local art installations downtown, or cheering for the Artesia Bulldogs on Friday nights, you’ll discover that Artesia’s community pride is second to none.

-Where Is Artesia, NM?
+Where Is Artesia, New Mexico?

 Artesia is located in Eddy County in southeastern New Mexico, along U.S. Highway 285.
 The Pecos River runs nearby, and the Guadalupe Mountains are visible on clear days to the south.